Chaoscontrol/immich-go/readme.md

 * Stack burst photos
 * Manage coupled RAW and JPEG files, HEIC and JPEG files
 * Use tags
+* Enhanced sidecar job handling with detailed queue status logging
 * ... and much more

 ### Runs on Any Platform:
   * Immich-Go is available for Windows, MacOS, Linux, and FreeBSD.
 It can run on any platform where the Go language is ported.

+## Racing Issue Workaround Test

+In this branch, we implemented a simplified workaround for a racing issue that occurs when uploading large libraries to Immich.
+The problem was that when uploading many files and immediately trying to update them (add tags, metadata, add to albums), some photos would get the updates while others wouldn't.
+This happened because the sidecar job needed to run and complete before the updates could be properly applied.

+Our approach was to modify the immich-go process order:

+1. Stop all jobs except the sidecar job (which needs to stay running)
+2. Allow uploads and updates to run normally
+3. Before resuming all jobs, wait for the sidecar job queue to clear

+We also enhanced the logging to show all available fields from the sidecar job queue status (active, completed, failed, delayed, waiting, paused) during the waiting process.

+While this implementation works and provides more detailed logging, it did not fully resolve the racing issue.
+We'll be exploring other approaches in future branches.

 ## Requirements